dg205/ICamp/README.md

 A project developed for the Bank of America Hackathon

 ### 👥 Team Members
-Rami Elmostafa – Team Lead, Software Engineer
+Rami Elmostafa – Full Stack

 Dante Galvan – Backend Developer

-Dustin Puga – Frontend Developer – Aspiring Software Engineer
+Dustin Puga – Frontend Developer

-Joy Parks
+Joy Parks - Backend Developer

 ## 📝 Project Overview
 Our Campus Navigation System is a web-based application designed to help students find the fastest route to classrooms, discover campus events, and even send emergency alerts to campus security.
 Built in just 5 days, the project showcases our ability to collaborate effectively, develop innovative algorithms, and integrate real-time mapping solutions.